 Previous generations had a clear focus on improving their lot in life.
 They took to the streets, joined unions and went on strike for better working conditions, more rights and greater power.

 What have we been doing?
-Cruising the aisles in Waitrose for the latest artisan breads, worrying about what lampshades to put in the guest room, bargain hunting for cut price brands at designer outlets, trying to decide whether we’re a Boden type person or more Superdry, checking the latest prices on Easyjet for breaks in Rome, discussing the relative merits of Starbucks vs Caffe Nero, and then posting pictures on Facebook to show the wonderful middle class lifestyle we’ve created for ourselves.
+Cruising the aisles in Waitrose for the latest artisan breads, worrying about what lampshades to put in the guest room, bargain hunting for cut price brands at designer outlets, trying to decide whether we’re a Waitrose type or more Tesco, checking the latest prices on Easyjet for breaks in Rome, discussing the relative merits of Starbucks vs Caffe Nero, and then posting pictures on Facebook to show the wonderful lifestyle we’ve created for ourselves.

 Marketing has not only been the engine of demand – it has also replaced religion as the opium of the people, distracting, duping and doping us while we are slowly being disempowered, over worked and driven into debt.
 Only now are people, beginning to feel the pinch at last, starting to realise “we’ve been robbed!”